 - (a) This notification is received in the form of an incident report to the Office of Student Rights & Responsibilities, or a psychiatric evaluation filed with the UCF Police Department.
 The student will be withdrawn if the Executive Director of OSRR or designee concludes, on the basis of preponderance of evidence that the student engages or threatens to engage in behavior that may: - 1.
-Pose a significant danger of causing harm; - 2.
-Cause significant property damage or interferes with the educational environment of others at the university; or - 3.
-Demonstrates an inability to care for his/her daily physical or mental wellbeing without assistance and has failed to secure such assistance. - (b) The Executive Director of OSRR or designee reserves the right to impose an immediate and interim withdrawal (the equivalent of an interim suspension), prior to the review of all information, if the Executive Director of OSRR or designee concludes that the student poses a threat to the welfare of any individual, the student body, or any part of the University or its community.
-In such cases, there will be a scheduling of a hearing within three (3) business days to determine the status of interim withdrawal.
-At this hearing, the student shall be offered an opportunity to provide documentation from an appropriate healthcare provider of their choice who has conducted a proper assessment.
+Pose a significant danger of causing harm; - Cause significant property damage or interferes with the educational environment of others at the university; or - Demonstrates an inability to care for his/her daily physical or mental wellbeing without assistance and has failed to secure such assistance. - (b) The Executive Director of OSRR or designee reserves the right to impose an immediate and interim withdrawal (the equivalent of an interim suspension), prior to the review of all information, if the Executive Director of OSRR or designee concludes that the student poses a threat to the welfare of any individual, the student body, or any part of the University or its community.
+In such cases, there will be a scheduling of a hearing within three (3) business days to determine the

-- (c) The Executive Director of OSRR or designee will call a meeting of the University Crisis Team at the earliest possible date.
+- status of interim withdrawal.
+At this hearing, the student shall be offered an opportunity to provide documentation from an appropriate healthcare provider of their choice who has conducted a proper assessment. - Crisis Team at the earliest possible date.
 The student may be present at this meeting and may present information in support of his/her case.
 Following the student's presentation, the team shall convene in executive session.
-At the conclusion of this meeting, the team shall make a recommendation to the Executive Director of OSRR or designee whether to withdraw the student, reinstate the student, or reinstate the student with conditions. - (d) The Executive Director of OSRR or designee will make a final decision regarding the student's enrollment status and notify the student in writing within 24 hours of the Crisis Team's recommendation. - (e) A student subject to $\underline{Ii}$ nvoluntary $\underline{Ww}$ ithdrawal is entitled to the following: - 1.
+At the conclusion of this meeting, the team shall make a recommendation to the Executive Director of OSRR or designee whether to withdraw the student, reinstate the student, or reinstate the student with conditions. - (d) The Executive Director of OSRR or designee will make a final decision regarding the student's enrollment status and notify the student in writing within 24 hours of the Crisis Team's recommendation. - (e)-A student subject to Iinvoluntary Wwithdrawal is entitled to the following: - 1.
 Notice of intent to remove the student pursuant to this policy stating the reasons for the proposed action. - 2.
 The opportunity to examine the psychiatric or other evaluations provided to the University Crisis Team and to discuss them. - 3.
 The opportunity to present relevant information for consideration of his/her case personally, or by a licensed mental health professional working with that student, if the student is not capable of self-representation. - 4.
 The opportunity to have an advisor of the student's own choice accompany the student to any meetings or proceedings described in this procedure.
 The advisor may not present on behalf of the student or otherwise participate in the meeting or proceeding. - 5.
 The right to appeal. - (e) Involuntary Withdrawal Meeting of the University Crisis Team.
-The Executive Director of OSRR or designee will call a meeting of the University Crisis Team no earlier than five (5) business days after notifying the student of the proposed Involuntary Withdrawal.
-The student will be notified of the time, date, and location of the University Crisis Team meeting.
-The student may be present at this meeting and may present information in support of him/herself.
+The Executive no earlier than five (5) business days after notifying the student of the proposed this meeting and may present information in support of him/herself.
 Following the student's presentation, the team shall meet in a confidential deliberation.
 At the conclusion of this confidential deliberation, the team shall make a recommendation to the Dean of Students or designee, based upon the Team's review of all available information at the time of the meeting, as to whether the University should: